After you learn to say ‘hello’ in Japanese, next you’d be curious about how to say ‘goodbye’, right? How do you say goodbye in Japanese?

 Good job / Thank you for your hard work

-This expression works both as a way to say goodbye and to say thank you.
+This expression works both as a way to say goodbye and to say thank you in Japanese.
 Otsukaresama deshita is commonly used at work or school.
 After a hard day’s work, you can end it with this.

 Otsukaresama comes from the verb ‘to be tired’: tsukare (疲れる / つかれ).
 This doesn’t really mean you’re telling someone they look tired, though!
 This functions as a ‘thank you’ because you’re recognizing someone’s hard work after a long day.